-Warning: Aboriginal and Torres Strait Islander viewers are warned that the following pages may contain images and voices of deceased persons.
+Warning: Aboriginal and Torres Strait Islander viewers are advised that the following pages may contain images, voices and names of deceased people.

 At Griffith, we have a strong commitment to reconciliation